 In general, however, a student's course choices are not changed once they have been scheduled.
-This is particularly true for core courses and special electives that have selective enrollment.
-Bear in mind that students' inclusion in these courses may have meant that other students were denied; therefore, withdrawal from an Honors and AP® course is not done without exceptional circumstances.
+This is particularly true for core courses and for special electives, which have selective enrollment.
+If your student was scheduled for an Honors, AP® or other selective enrollment course, other students may not have been selected, and therefore withdrawal from such a course is not normally allowed.

-Please know that a course that is dropped after Q1 normally receives a grade of "Withdrawn Passing" (WP) or "Withdrawn Failing" (WF), and the student's transcript would indicate that grade.
-Dropping a course after Quarter 1 is highly discouraged.
+Please know that a course that is dropped after Q1 may receive a grade of "Withdrawn Passing" (WP) or "Withdrawn Failing" (WF), and the student's transcript would indicate that grade.